 Clear Resume Presentation

-In the end, being a stay-at-home mom has many great advantages and if you can write them clearly and concisely on your resume, you should be a highly competitive job applicant.
+In the end, being a stay-at-home mom has many great advantages.
+If you can write them clearly and concisely on your resume, you should be a highly competitive job applicant.
 Be proud of your experiences and make the most of your situation and you will be happily employed in whatever career you want in no time.
 Make your Stay-At-Home Mom Resume stand out by filling employment gaps with roles you had and skills you developed.

 This article was contributed by Erik Bowitz, a consultant at Resume Companion, a contributor to Copy My Resume, a free resume help resource.
 He has helped thousands of stay-at-home mothers rework their resumes so that they can find better employment faster.